 Since $\fr_K$ is an automorphism of the field $K$, it commutes with all the maps from Lemma \ref{twist}, hence it satisfies the conditions for $\widetilde{F}$ from Remark \ref{transport}. \end{remark} \begin{example} We describe the twist in two most basic cases. \begin{enumerate} \item Suppose that $\mathrm{char}(\ka)=p>0$ and

 It is easy to see that the multiplication in $\mathcal{B}^{\fr^n}$ is given by:

 and we get the coordinate $\ka$-algebra scheme discussed in Example \ref{firstex}(2).

-It was noted in the last paragraph of \cite{K4}, that if $n\neq m$, then $\mathcal{B}^{\fr^n}$ and $\mathcal{B}^{(m)}$ are not isomorphic as ``ring schemes over $\pi$'', and it is not difficult to check that they are not isomorphic as ring schemes either.
+It was noted in the last paragraph of \cite{K4}, that if $n\neq m$, then $\mathcal{B}^{\fr^n}$ and $\mathcal{B}^{\fr^m}$ are not isomorphic as ``ring schemes over $\pi$'' (that is, there is no ring scheme isomorphism commuting with the fixed projection maps as in Definition \ref{bdef}(2)), and it is not difficult to check that they are not isomorphic as ring schemes either.

 \item Let us consider the case of